Skip to content

 Fintech lenders have little or no “footprint” in the agent community.
 When did you last meet one of their reps at a caravan or board meeting?
 Never?

-The moment a buyer gives you a prequal letter – Google that lender, as they may also have a real estate agent license OR an agent team in their office.
+When a buyer gives you a prequal letter, Google that lender, as they may also have a real estate agent license OR an agent team in their office.

 It’s been reported (legal disclaimer) that “some” FinTech MLOs are paid a bounty for switching buyers from their current agent to FinTech’s in-house agent.
 Hardly surprising?